facebook/react-native-website/docs/profile-hermes.md

 ### Enabling source map

 :::info
-You may read about source maps on the [source maps](sourcemaps.md) page.
+You may read about source maps on the [Debugging Release Builds](debugging-release-builds.md) page.
 :::

 ### Common errors